Skip to main content

 FieldEffect

-outcomeSets the node status: success, fail, partial_success, retry, or skipped
+outcomeSets the node outcome: succeeded, failed, partially_succeeded, or skipped

-failure_reasonWhen outcome is fail, provides a structured failure message
+failure_reasonWhen outcome is failed, provides a structured failure message

 preferred_next_labelMatched against edge labels to select the next node